 In addition to classroom learning, students in all pre-licensure nursing programs experience clinical education in settings, such as hospitals, in which patient safety is the priority.
-For this reason, students who seek accommodations from the Disability Resource Access Center (DAC) at NU must also request an assessment of accommodations that would be needed for clinical education.
+For this reason, students who seek accommodations from the Disability Resource Access Center (DAC) at Northeastern University (NU) must also request an assessment of accommodations that would be needed for clinical education.

 Specified functional abilities are essential for the delivery of safe, effective nursing care during clinical education activities.
-Therefore, the School of Nursing has determined that certain technical standards are requisite for admission, progression, and graduation from the nursing programs.
-An individual must be able to independently, with or without reasonable accommodation, meet the SON's technical standards.
+Therefore, the Northeastern University School of Nursing(NUSON) has determined that certain technical standards are requisite for admission, progression, and graduation from the nursing programs.
+An individual must be able to independently, with or without reasonable accommodation, meet the Northeastern University School of Nursing 's technical standards.
 For more information, and a full description of the standards, please see:

-http://catalog.northeastern.edu/undergraduate/health-sciences/nursing/bsn/ http://catalog.northeastern.edu/undergraduate/admission/admission-policyentrance-requirements/
+http://catalog.northeastern.edu/undergraduate/health-sciences/nursing/bsn/